+My parents did not tell me anything about credit card debt when I was growing up.
 I’m very fortunate to have two loving parents who gave me more than I needed to succeed.
-They cared and provided for me both physically and emotionally, so this is not a condemnation on them by any means.
+They cared and provided for me both physically and emotionally, so this is not a condemnation of them by any means.
 Also, I don’t want anyone to think that I’m hung up on things that happened 20-30+ years ago.
 I am not.
 I own every step I’ve taken on my path.

 My Debt Story

 So what is it that I wish I had learned sooner?
 For me, it would be Credit and Debt.
 If you borrow money, you need to repay it.
 It seems so obvious now that it is almost ridiculous to write it out.
 And yet, I didn’t do it when it mattered.
+My parents never talked about credit card debt.
 I also didn’t realize the severe ramifications of not repaying my debt, or maybe more critically, of not paying it back on time.